longouyang/nosub/README.md

 Next, go to a folder where you want to store your settings and results for a single HIT.
 Now, initialize by running `nosub init`.
 This will walk you through creating your HIT and store your settings in the file `settings.json`.
-You only need to initialize the HIT once -- after that, you can do any the management actions.
+You only need to initialize the HIT once -- after that, you can do any the management actions listed in the next action.

 Initializing can be done in batch or single mode.
 In batch mode, your task is spread across multiple HITs of 9 or fewer assignments (this avoids the extra 20% fee charged by Amazon).